YisusChrist/MAL-Organizer/README.md

 pip3 install mal-organizer
 ```

 > For best practices and to avoid potential conflicts with your global Python environment, it is strongly recommended to install this program within a virtual environment.
 Avoid using the --user option for global installations.
 We highly recommend using [pipx](https://pypi.org/project/pipx/) for a safe and isolated installation experience.
-Therefore, the appropriate command to install iltransfer would be:
+Therefore, the appropriate command to install MAL-Organizer would be:
 >
 > ```bash
-> pipx install iltransfer
+> pipx install mal-organizer
 > ```

 #### Manual installation